EliAndrewC/l7r/setting/l7r.md

 In other cases a fortune has been identified by name without using a name which once belonged to a human.
 For example, Bishamon, the Fortune of Strength, has always been known as Bishamon, rather than being named for any specific, identifiable human with that name.

-I mentioned "Doji Shizue and the Secrets of Calligraphy" before, and in Rokugan there is a play with that title.
-In the play Shizue has sought out the advice of the shugenja Kitsu Okura.
-The family line of Kitsu Okura denounces this scene, which is the only scene in which Kitsu Okura appears, though his descendants have declined to say which specific part is not accurate or fails to reflect their family understanding of the fortunes.
+"Doji Shizue and the Secrets of Calligraphy" is mentioned in the section on Vows as a play which exists in this setting.
+In the play, Shizue seeks the advice of the shugenja Kitsu Okura.
+The family line of Kitsu Okura denounces this scene, which is the only scene in which Kitsu Okura appears, though his descendants have declined to say what specifically is not accurate or fails to reflect their family understanding of the fortunes.

-Here is the scene, which I wrote as an in-universe example of how some people talk about the fortunes:
+Here is the scene, which exists as an in-universe example of how some people talk about the fortunes:

 ### Doji Shizue and the Secrets of Calligraphy (Act 2, Scene 2)